agileware/org.civicoop.outlook365/docs/GettingStarted.md

 This page explains how to set up CiviCRM and Outlook 365 integration.

+## Enable CiviCRM Extension, Outlook 365 Integration

+Go to the CiviCRM Extensions page and enable the CiviCRM extension, **Outlook 365 Integration**.

 ## Obtain the CiviCRM REST URL, CiviCRM Site Key and CiviCRM API Key

 ### CiviCRM REST URL